TNguyenLP1/6.-GitHub-README.md-Generator-BCS-Lv4-Bootcamp/README.md

 ---

 ## Technologies Used
-Programming Language - Python; Terminal UI Styling - Rich Library; CLI Prompt-based - with Built in "input()"; File Handling - with Python built-in IO using "open()", Time Control - "time" Module to help with UX and UI; Project Structuring - using "__init__.py".
+Programming Language - Python;
+Terminal UI Styling - Rich Library;
+CLI Prompt-based - with Built-in "input()";
+File Handling - with Python built-in IO using "open()"; Time Control - "time" Module to help with UX and UI; Project Structuring - using "__init__.py".

 ---